 Making the home environment hospitable to senior dogs is also key.
 Elevated food bowls are great and using yoga mags or carpet runners to create more traction for your pets will improve their health.

-Supporting the social and emotional health of our pets is also very important.
-Dogs and cats can experience anxiety and frustration from inability to do the same things they once could.
+Supporting the social and emotional health of our pets is very important.
+Dogs and cats can experience anxiety and frustration from an inability to do the things they once could.
 Try to find new ways to maintain the activities your pet always loved.
-As dogs get older, new fears may develop, like separation anxiety or storm or noise phobias.
-If you’re seeing this develop, there are things to do that can alleviate the stress.
-Make sure you’re talking to your vet.
+As dogs get older, new fears may develop.
+Developing separation anxiety or storm and noise phobias should be discussed with you vet.

-From a medical standpoint, it’s recommended to have check ups twice a year for senior pets.
-It’s important that you advocate for your pet.
-Familiarize yourself with common issues so that you can bring up these things with your vet.
-Always bring notes about any changes in behavior and write them down.
+It’s recommended that senior pets have checkups twice a year.
+Familiarize yourself with common issues so that you can bring them up with your vet and advocate for your pet.
+Always write down and bring notes about any changes in behavior.

-Hospice and palliative care are also important to consider if your dog or cat may not tolerate other medical options.
+Hospice and palliative care are also important to consider if other medical options don’t work for your pet.
 The International Association of Animal Hospice and Palliative Care has a listing on their website where you could find a vet near you.

-Sometimes we reach the end of the options in terms of traditional Western medicine.
-Acupuncture and Chinese herbal therapy are good ones to try when your pet has reached that point.
+Sometimes traditional Western medicine doesn’t have the solution or method we need.
+Acupuncture and Chinese herbal therapy are good alternatives when your pet has reached that point.